-AP 548.200 Bruce Damasio
+AP 548.200 | Online | Bruce Damasio

 Bruce L. Damasio, currently at Harford and Howard Community Colleges, has been a reader and one of the original readers for the AP Economics exams, from 1989 to 2009.
 He is on the staff of the Maryland Council for Economics Education as the staff member responsible for teacher training at the secondary level and AP coordination for Maryland.
 He is the past president of GATE (Global Association of Teachers of Economics), associated with the Council for Economic Education, serving as president from 2005 to 2009 and served as a consultant for AP publications from CEE during that time.
-He was a board member twice, from 2002 to 2010 for the National Council for Social Studies (NCSS) based in Washington DC.
+He twice served as a board member, from 2002 to 2010 for the National Council for Social Studies (NCSS) based in Washington DC.
 In 2002, he was the National Teacher of the Year in the United States for Social Studies.
-He has conducted numerous one day workshops for College Board across the United States as well as summer week-long APSI trainings at sites across America, including: New Mexico State, New Mexico Highlands University, Goucher College, University of San Diego, LaSalle University, Fordham University, APSI @Lewes, Delaware and numerous state and local school systems.
+He has conducted numerous one-day workshops for The College Board across the United States as well as week-long APSI trainings at sites across America, including: New Mexico State, New Mexico Highlands University, Goucher College, University of San Diego, LaSalle University, Fordham University, APSI @Lewes, Delaware and numerous state and local school systems.
 He has been to China six times for AP trainings as well as trips to Taiwan, South Korea, Pakistan, and the UAE for College Board workshops.
 Bruce also taught six years of middle school and 27 years of high school social studies and economics in Maryland.
 In 2015, he was a Fellow who attended the Imperial War Museum/American Air Museum during an APSI in London, Cambridge, and RAF Duxford.
 He conducted and presented research on the 8th Air Force and attended briefings and visited sites.
 Presently, he is a TOP trainer for the Goethe Institute, based in Washington D.C., and works with teachers and travel to Germany for study and education tours.